ManuelZ/camera-calibration/README.md

 - fx, fy: focal length in pixels
 - cx, cy: the principal point —the pixel coordinate of the point where the optial axis intersects the image plane with respect to the new origin— in pixels

+### Note: The focal length `f` is normally in meters, but it gets transformed into `fx` or `fy` when is multiplied by alpha or beta respectively, which are in pixels/meter.

 ### Coordinates
 There are four coordinates: